logo

 Krista Davies

 Yeah, so thanks for the question, Elise.
-Free cash flow to the first half of 2020 is exceptionally strong, up 875 million or 343%.
-Just a very impressive performance.
-And a result of the focus of all of our leaders across A&Os, we drive revenue and translate each dollar of revenue into the maximum amount of free cash flow.
-I'll say there were three big components, Elise, to the free cash flow growth.
+Free cash flow for the first half of 2020 is exceptionally strong, up $875 million or 343%, just a very impressive performance.
+And a result of the focus of all of our leaders across A&M was we drive revenue and translate each dollar of revenue into the maximum amount of free cash flow.
+I'll say there were three big components released to the free cash flow growth.
 The largest single component was improvements in operating income.
 And so we had a substantial growth in operating income.
-And then the second, you know, big driver was improvements in working capital specifically, improved receivables and improved payables.
-There was no meaningful change in free cash flow in Q2 from not repaying the reduction in temporary salary.
+And then the second big driver was improvements in working capital, specifically improved receivables and improved payables. there was no meaningful change in free cash flow in Q2 from not repaying the reduction in temporary salary.
 So it really doesn't change the answer.
-OK, thanks for the color.
+Okay.
+Thanks for the color.

 speaker